zeptofs/nz-api-documentation/source/index.html.md

 <h1 id="Split-API-Open-Agreements">Open Agreements</h1>

 An Open Agreement is essentially an Agreement template with no specific authoriser.
-Each time an Open Agreement is accepted by either a Split account holder or anyone, they authoriser is added to your Contacts list and a new Agreement is automatically created between the Open Agreement initiator and the authoriser.
+Each time an Open Agreement is accepted by either a Split account holder or anyone, the authoriser is added to your Contacts list and a new Agreement is automatically created between the Open Agreement initiator and the authoriser.

-An Open Agreement can be accepted multiple times by different parties and the result is the same: A new Agreement.|
+An Open Agreement can be accepted multiple times by different parties and the result is the same: A new Agreement.
+Additionally, an Open Agreement can be accepted by anybody, not just other Split users.
+This is achieved by using our [Instant Account Verification process](http://help.split.cash/bank-accounts/instant-account-verification-iav) as part of accepting an [Open Agreement](https://help.split.cash/agreements/open-agreement).

 ##Lifecycle